Associate Programs Overview

 Believing that specialized professional education integrated with the liberal arts promotes career readiness and expresses the University's academic mission in dynamic and responsive ways, the associate degrees offered by the College for Adults advance three central learning outcomes: professional preparedness - readiness for entry-level positions or specialized roles; academic preparedness - intellectual and technological capability for educational advancement and lifelong learning; and community awareness - social understanding that demands involvement, service and leadership.

-The curriculum in the associate degree and certificate programs includes coursework in the liberal arts and sciences, professional education and practical experiences such as laboratory work, clinical assignments, fieldwork and internships.
+The curriculum in the associate degree programs includes coursework in the liberal arts and sciences, professional education and practical experiences such as laboratory work, clinical assignments, fieldwork and internships.
 A strong co-curriculum enhances student learning.
-While the arts and sciences and professional education programs have discrete educational objectives, careful integration and alignment ensures that students are enriched by an immersive liberal arts and sciences education while ensuring mastery of professional skills and attributes.
+Professional education programs have discrete educational objectives, and careful integration and alignment ensures that students are enriched by an immersive liberal arts and sciences education while ensuring mastery of professional skills and attributes.

 A distinguishing feature of the liberal arts and sciences curriculum is the emphasis on mastery of critical skills that simultaneously represent essential attributes of a well-educated person and the qualities needed for success in the workplace.
-Graduates of St. Catherine University's associate degree and certificate programs must demonstrate competency in these critical skill areas, and are awarded badges certifying their possession of these competencies.
-These badges appear on the student's official transcript and provide valuable evidence of skill and professionalism for prospective employers.
+Graduates of St. Catherine University's associate degree programs (except OTA online) must demonstrate competency in these critical skill areas.

 Courses in our professional programs provide students with the specific knowledge, skills and attitudes necessary to function competently in their field.
 The curriculum is presented using a developmental and cumulative framework.
 That is, in the beginning of a student's learning experience, emphasis is placed upon laying the foundation that will constitute the base for professional education and work orientation.
 It is here that students learn fundamental concepts and skills.
 As students master these concepts and skills, they are introduced to increasingly complex ideas and learning activities.